jakeqaverch/Engagement-Survey/README.md

 | Senior        |61.01|72.88|52.54|93.22|86.44|100|83.05|64.40|96.61|77.96|76.27|64.40|37.28|77.96|38.98|98.30|25.42|40.67|23.72|40.67|
 | Executive     |64.51|83.87|54.83|96.77|93.54|100|87.09|74.19|100.0|83.87|77.41|64.51|41.93|80.65|32.25|100.0|25.80|69.16|19.35|29.03|

+- There is significant differences between employees based on level for many questions.
+These should be examined further.
+- We will examine this further with each metric

 ### "On a Scale of 1-10 how likely is it that you would recommend DataSkillUp as a place to work?"
 | Level               | Count | Mean | Std |
 |--------------------|-------|------|-----|